-Things to do in Minneapolis & St Paul this weekend!
+Things to do in Minneapolis & St Paul this weekend with your kids!

-This Twin Cities Family Weekend Guide covers the weekend of September 11-12, 2021.
-To find our most recent guide, click here.
+This Twin Cities Family Weekend Guide covers the weekend of September 10-11, 2022.
+Find our most recent guide here.

 family festivals this weekend in the twin cities